-Our first priority must be to end the tragic struggle in Southeast Asia.
-The McGovern-Hatfield Amendment to End the War is a test of our determination to disengage, I have endorsed it.
+As another part of our strategy for peace, we must end the tragic struggle in Southeast Asia.
+The establishment of a timetable for the withdrawal of combat troops from Vietnamis a test of our determination to disengage.
+I have endorsed that approach.

-As Chairman of the Democratic Policy Council, I supported the Council statement of February 9, 1970, that the policy interest of the United States "require a firm and unequivocal commitment to the American people that all

-U.S. forces will be withdrawn from Vietnam in accordance with a definite schedule..."
+As Chairman of the Democratic Policy Council, I supported the Council statement of February 9, 1970, that the policy interest of the United States "require a firm and unequivocal commitment to the American people that all U.S. forces will be withdrawn from Vietnam in accordance with a definite schedule..."

-Dufortunately the Paris negotiations have yielded no results.
+To date, unfortunately, the Paris negotiations have yielded no results.
 Clearly a new initiative for peace is needed.
-The McGovern-Hatfield Amendment, together with a standstill cease-fire and the conduct of new free elections in South Vietnam, provide our best hope for peace.
+Timetable troop withdrawals, together with a standstill cease-fire and the conduct of new free elections in South Vietnam, provide our best hope for peace.